- Our top 5 attractions

-A drive to Valdemossa in the Tramuntana Mountains.
-Steep streets, cobblestones, stone facades, churches, lush vegetation and beautiful restaurants and bars are the hallmarks of this lively small town with around 2.000 inhabitants.
+Steep streets, cobblestones, stone facades, churches, lush vegetation and nice restaurants and bars are the hallmarks of this lively small town of around 2.000 inhabitants.

-A trip on the historic train to 27 km away Sóller on Mallorca's north coast.
-The driving time to Sóller is about an hour.
+The historic narrow-gauge railway takes us 27 kilometers away to Sóller on Mallorca's north coast.
+The journey time to Sóller is about an hour.
 From the terminus of the small train, a tram continues to Puerto de Sóller.

-The trains to Sóller start at the small train station near Plaça España.
+The trains to Sóller start at the small station opposite Plaça España.